SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/anyon_qpu.md

 !!! note
-	The user can skip the explicit transpiling step by using the `transpile_and_run` function.
+	The user can skip the explicit transpiling step by using the `transpile_and_run_job` function.
 This function will use the default transpiler of the QPU and then submit the job to the machine.